-• Reading stories with a familiar setting, using expression and taking particular note of full stops, commas and question marks.

-- Predicting what may happen. - Retelling a story, using words from the text. - Recognising and discussing the features of different texts. - Reading words of two or more syllables. - Blending sounds in unfamiliar words, especially alternative graphemes. - Reading words containing: 's, 'es, 'ing, 'ed, 'er, 'est endings. - Developing an understanding by linking reading to prior knowledge and background information. - Applying phonic knowledge and skills to decode words. - Reading Common Exception Words. - Using inference to draw simple conclusions about characters, settings and events. - Making simple inferences about characters from what they say and do. - Discussing favourite authors. - Answering questions by referring back to the text. - Checking that they understand the text that they are reading and explain the meaning of words in context. - Re-reading books to build up their fluency and confidence. - Discussing story structure, settings and themes.
+- Reading stories with a familiar setting, using expression and taking particular note of full stops, commas and question marks. - Predicting what may happen. - Retelling a story, using words from the text. - Recognising and discussing the features of different texts. - · Reading words of two or more syllables. - Blending sounds in unfamiliar words, especially alternative graphemes. - Reading words containing: 's, 'es, 'ing, 'ed, 'er, 'est endings. - Developing an understanding by linking reading to prior knowledge and background information. - Applying phonic knowledge and skills to decode words. - Reading Common Exception Words. - Using inference to draw simple conclusions about characters, settings and events. - Making simple inferences about characters from what they say and do. - Discussing favourite authors. - Answering questions by referring back to the text. - Checking that they understand the text that they are reading and explain the meaning of words in context. - Re-reading books to build up their fluency and confidence. - Discussing story structure, settings and themes.
 Participating in discussion about books, poems and other works that are read to them and those that they can read for themselves, taking turns and listening to others. - Phonics: applying phonic knowledge and skills as the route to decode words. - Recognising alternative spelling choices for the same sound.
-For example: the sound 'a' can be spelt in a variety of ways say, rain, make, straight. - Reading words containing common prefixes and suffixes. - Taking turns in a group reading session (Y1) - Saying what we think characters are like by what they say and do (Y1) - Discussing the title and talking about the events in the story (Y1) - Retelling stories in the correct order (Y1 and 2) - Recalling the main events in a story (Y1)
+For example: the sound 'a' can be spelt in a variety of ways say, rain, make, straight. - Reading words containing common prefixes and suffixes. - Taking turns in a group reading session (from Year 1) - Saying what we think characters are like by what they say and do (from Year 1) - Discussing the title and talking about the events in the story (from Year 1) - Retelling stories in the correct order (from Year 1) - Recalling the main events in a story (From Year 1)